FyraLabs-Graveyard/pungi/doc/examples.rst

             ],
         '^Spins': [
             # There are multiple media for Spins variant.
 They use subvariant
-            # field so that they can be indentified in the metadata.
+            # field so that they can be identified in the metadata.
             {
                 'name': 'Fedora-KDE-Live',
                 'kickstart': 'fedora-live-kde.ks',